pypa/packaging.python.org/source/key_projects.rst

 `Bitbucket <https://bitbucket.org/pypa/distlib>`__ |
 `PyPI <https://pypi.org/project/distlib>`__

 Distlib is a library which implements low-level functions that relate to packaging and distribution of Python software.
-It consists in part of the functions from the `distutils2 <https://pypi.org/project/Distutils2>`_ project, which was intended to be released as ``packaging`` in the Python 3.3 stdlib, but was removed shortly before Python 3.3 entered beta testing.
+It consists in part of the functions from the `distutils2
+<https://pypi.org/project/Distutils2>`_ project, which was intended to
+be released as ``packaging`` in the Python 3.3 stdlib, but was removed shortly before Python 3.3 entered beta testing. distlib implements several relevant PEPs (Python Enhancement Proposal standards) and is useful for developers of third-party packaging tools to make and upload binary and source distributions, achieve interoperability, resolve dependencies, manage package resources, and do other similar functions.

 .. _packaging: